Kuku Sebsibe: Life and career

 Her first international concert was at Djibouti Sheraton with Roha band where they performed along the red sea with the best view of the ocean.
 Shortly after, she put a show at the Sana Sheraton in Yemen, with Ethio Star Band.
 Her fans were so excited by her appearance, they showered her with gifts of gold and money as a customary sign of respect and to show their love and honor for the musical icon.
 A gesture Kuku keeps in her memories and thanks all of her fans for their hospitality.
 She also performed in Abu Dhabi and Dubai with Roha band.
 During her time as an emerging artist, Kuku performed alongside Mahmud Ahmad, Tekele Tsefazgi, Ali Birra, Levont Fondanchi and Mengesha Getahun.

 In the late 1980s, Kuku made her move to United States.
 She performed her first U.S. concert at Hyatt Regency in 1988 and brought the house down for her Ethiopian fans outside of their home land.
 She began performing in all major cities in the U.S. mainly with Teddy Mekonnen.
 She also began her first international tour all over major European cities.
 Settling down in DC and Virginia area, she began to sing at Meskerem restaurant with Teddy Mak on the keyboard.
 With Teddy, she released her album Ethiopia following by Gize with Abegaz Kibrework.
 Kuku then took a hiatus from her singing career to be a mother, giving birth to her son Caleb, in 1996.

 Kuku moved her family back to Ethiopia in 2002 and immediately recorded her album Gize Setegne with Elias Melka and most recently the Tizita album with Express Band.
 The Tizita album is one Kuku holds dear to her heart and looked forward to recording most, eager to celebrate ballads of past era.
 Most recently she has performed in many cities in Europe, the Middle East, South Africa, Bahirdar, Gambella and Hawassa.
 Locally she has worked at night at Frank Addis, Indigo, Harrar Mesob, Weregenu, Harlam jazz, Fahrenheit club and is now crooning at Jazz Amba, the newly renovated Taitu hotel.
 She recently released her dynamic new album Chalkubet, which was arranged and mixed by Abiy Arka and contained 15 songs.
 Sebsibe sings of the eternal power of time in being capable in living with people by managing a relation and its effect on life and the world around us.
 She has mingled flashy contemporary grooves and traditional Ethiopian flavors to lead as a journey in Chalkubet.

+In 2025, Kuku released her breakthrough single "Demama" featuring Teddy Afro, their second collaboration since the 2013 single "Yebereha Hager".